pvasired/multielectrode/README.md

 `$ conda env create --name myenvironment --file environment.yml`

-Within this environment, now install the repository as a package using `pip` by running
+Within this environment, now install the repository as a package using `pip` by changing directories to the `multielectrode` directory and running

 `$ pip install -e`